 Critical Incident Stress Debriefing: Responding to Complex Trauma

-This virtual workshop (delivered via Zoom*) is designed to demonstrate how to conduct a Critical Incident Stress Debriefing (CISD).
+Our virtual workshops (delivered via Zoom*) are designed to demonstrate how to conduct a Critical Incident Stress Debriefing (CISD).
 The purpose of such an intervention is to lessen the emotional, cognitive, and behavioral impact that trauma has on individuals and work groups.
-For the past year, COVID-19 has been a plague for all of healthcare and in particular for nursing homes and those who care for the elderly.
-This is an interactive program and participants will be expected to contribute during the CISD demonstration and either respond to their own experiences related to the pandemic or role-play the experiences of frontline personnel.

 Attendees will: